 The day also features 5K and 10K races on trails around Heritage Farm.
 They include an opening climb of three-tenths of a mile at a 12 percent grade, and a similar climb later for 10K runners.
 Runners must register by Sept.
 5.

 For Miller, the most challenging event of the Mountain Games was the tomahawk throw.
-While not that physically challenging, it demands precision, and form required isn’t something you do every day, she says with a chuckle.
+While not that physically challenging, it demands precision and form.
 “The most fun was the obstacle course,” she says.
 “You’re competing against yourself and you want to compete against everyone else’s times too.
 I was nervous, seeing how fast others did it.
 It was a good way to get your heart rate up in two minutes.”

 After the female squad completed their events, they hung around to enjoy sandwiches from La Famiglia, sip on sodas, and watch a demonstration by an expert chain saw cutter.